Difference Between Tomatillo and Gooseberry

 The gooseberry is native to much of Europe and western Asia, where it can be cultivated wild in alpine woodlands and rocky forests in the lower area between France east to the Himalayas & peninsular India.

 It’s common in British copses and hedgerows, as well as around historic ruins.
-However, the gooseberry has indeed been farmed for so extensively that it’s impossible to tell the difference between wild and feral plants and whether the gooseberry belongs through into the island’s original flora.
+However, the gooseberry has indeed been farmed so extensively that it’s impossible to tell the difference between wild and feral plants and whether the gooseberry belongs through into the island’s original flora.

 The gooseberry, as abundant as it is now on a few of the lower elevations of both the Piedmont and Savoy Alps, is unknown to the Romans, although it might be referenced in a vague section of Plautus.

-Gooseberries are native to many regions of Europe, and western humans grow them as insect homes or for the tasty fruits themselves.
+Gooseberries are native to many regions of Europe, and Western humans grow them as insect homes or for the tasty fruits themselves.
 For both residential and business use, many varieties have been created.

 Main Differences Between Tomatillo and Gooseberry